 Warm pool days in Varenna.

-Lake Como feels like an Italian dream on warm summer day.
+Lake Como feels like an Italian dream on a warm summer day.

 VILLA DEL BALBIANELLO (LENNO)